elbrimyo/snakegonga/README.md

 # Snake Game in Java

 ## Overview
 This project is a classic Snake game implemented in Java.
 The game features a graphical interface where the player controls a snake to collect apples, growing longer with each apple eaten.
-The game ends when the snake collides with itself or the game boundaries.
+The game ends when the snake collides with itself or when out of bounds.

 ## Features
 - Grid-based game mechanics